MeeFoundation/agentpresentation-landing/src/pages/about.md

 Accept-PD: OpenIDConnect
 ```

-In response, a client user agent (e.g. browser) could append one or more Provider Discovery headers whose type is OpendIDConnect in every HTTP request of the form:
+In response, a client could append one or more Provider Discovery headers whose `provider-type` is OpendIDConnect in every HTTP request of the form:

 Sec-PD: OpenIDConnect, <config>